Cephalanthera damasonium White Helleborine C DD N

 Cephalanthera damasonium whole Cephalanthera damasonium flowerhead Cephalanthera damasonium close

-This is not a rarity but because I so rarely go botanising on the chalk downlands of southern England, I have seen it only once before.
+This plant is now deemed uncommon in New Flora of the British Isles Third Edition by Clive Stace but because I so rarely go botanising on the chalk downlands of southern England, I have seen it only once before.
 In deepest Kent, on Forestry Commission land, the thin chalky soil will not support trees so the bank has been left to grow as nature intended.
 Here it is plentiful alongside, Orchis purpurea (Lady Orchid), Dactylorhiza fuchsii (Common Spotted Orchid), Plantanthera chlorantha (Greater Butterfly Orchid) and earlier in the year Orchis mascula (Early-purple Orchid).

 Bonsai Bank, Near Anvil Green, Kent 2nd June 2007